The night before Christmas, all through your house, no one is sleeping. Well, maybe a mouse.

 Get Some Rest

 Sleep deeply and feel more alert throughout the day.
 Talk to us about your sleep problems, so we can help you treat your condition.
-To schedule an appointment in Tigard, OR, call Gregory A. Williams, DMD today at 503-210-9802 or contact us online.
+To schedule an appointment with a dentist in Tigard, OR, call Gregory A. Williams, DMD today at 503-210-9802 or contact us online.